Rydgel/Fake-images-please/README.md

 * Python
 * Python development headers
+* pip (`easy_install pip` if you don’t already have it.)
+* A compilation chain (like gcc or else)

+Optional:

 * Memcached
 * Memcached development headers
-* pip (`easy_install pip` if you don’t already have it.)
-* A compilation chain (like gcc or else)

 1. First you need to clone the project